arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/features.md

   </Feature>

   <Feature title="Low power consumption" image="power">
-    The Nano Matter has been designed as an ultra-low power board, being the perfect solution for IoT battery-powered applications.
+    The Nano Matter Community Version has been designed as an ultra-low power board, being the perfect solution for IoT battery-powered applications.
   </Feature>

   <Feature title="Tiny footprint" image="nano-form-factor">
-    With a length of 45 mm and a width of 18 mm, the Nano Matter maintains a tiny footprint of the well-known Nano family, allowing easy upgrades for existing projects.
+    With a length of 45 mm and a width of 18 mm, the Nano Matter Community Version maintains a tiny footprint of the well-known Nano family, allowing easy upgrades for existing projects.
   </Feature>

   <Feature title="Secure Vault technology-enabled" image="crypto-chip">